Julie Salamon

 Julie Salamon (born July 10, 1953) is an American author and journalist, who has been a film and television critic for the Wall Street Journal and the New York Times.
-She is the author of twelve books, for adults and children.
+She is the author of thirteen books, for adults and children.
 In 2021, she was co-host and writer of Season Two of TCM's The Plot Thickens, based on her book The Devil's Candy.
 Since 1999 she has been board chair of BRC, a NYC non-profit that provides housing, medical care, job training and social services to New Yorkers who have become homeless.

 Early life

 The daughter of Holocaust survivors, Lilly (born Rapaport) and Alexander Salamon, she was born in Cincinnati, Ohio, and raised with her sister in Seaman, a rural village located in Adams County, Ohio, where her father was the town doctor.
 After graduating from Tufts University in Boston, Salamon moved to New York City, where she received her J.D. degree from New York University.